Girls Football Super Hub

 The GM Mentally Healthy Schools & Colleges programme is part of a major £134m action plan announced in 2017 to help to transform mental health in Greater Manchester for children and adults.

 Commissioned by the Greater Manchester Health and Social Care Partnership, the overall investment programme – the biggest and most ambitious of its kind in the country – takes a proactive approach, focusing on earlier intervention and prevention of poor mental health.

-The project has explored new ways of preventing mental health issues in young people through school-based interventions via a collaboration between:
+The project (which involves over 125 schools, colleges and PRUs) brought together organisations, charities and local mental health services to explore new ways of preventing mental health issues in young people through school-based interventions.

-- Alliance for Learning, a Greater Manchester Teaching School that leads and coordinates the programme and provides mental health first aid training.
+- Alliance for Learning – leading and coordinating the programme and providing mental health first aid training.

 - The Youth Sports Trust, a children’s charity with a mission to improve young people’s wellbeing and which delivers the programme in schools through its athlete mentors.

 - 42nd Street, a children and young person’s mental health charity.

 - Local mental health services.